 This policy applies to all members of the Hopkinton Public School community: staff, defined as and including, but not limited to, an educator, administrator, school nurse, cafeteria worker, custodian, maintenance worker, bus driver, athletic coach, advisor to an extracurricular activity or paraprofessional, and/or contract workers, students, and parents/guardians, while attending school and all extra-curricular and school sponsored activities and events, both on school property and at off-site locations, and during normal school hours as well as during non-school hours.

 “Bullying” is the repeated use by one or more students or by a member of a school staff of a written, verbal, or electronic expression, or a physical act or gesture, or any combination thereof, directed at a target that:

 - causes physical or emotional harm to the target or damage to the target’s property;

-- places the target in reasonable fear of harm to him/herself, or of damage to his/her property;
+- places the target in reasonable fear of harm to himself/herself/themself, or of damage to his/her/their property;

 - creates a hostile environment at school for the target;